KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 Just as Field Physics begins with the metaphysical poles, Structural Physics begins with the anchors that underlie all physical form:

 - **⚫ Aion** — *Zero Pole*.
-  The balanced origin.
+  The zero origin.
 Equivalent to the vacuum, zero-point field, or null state.
   From this pole emanate both centropic (integrative) and entropic (dispersive) states.

 - **♾ Khaon** — *Infinity Pole*.